Bet You Can’t Eat Just One

 Pineapple juice to taste (canned pineapple juice is easiest)

 Pre-heat the oven to 225°.
-In an oven safe pot, combine the carnitas and half the jar of the Roasted Tomatillo & Mango Salsa.
-Bake, covered, for one hour or until the meat can be shredded and is fork tender.
-The juice from the salsa will absorb into the meat as you shred.
-To the shredded meat add some fresh chopped cilantro, the fresh squeezed lime juice and pineapple juice to taste.
+In an oven-safe pot, combine the carnitas and half the jar of the Roasted Tomatillo & Mango Salsa.
+Bake, covered, for one hour or until the meat can be shredded and is tender when you pinch it with a fork.
+As you take apart the meat, the juice from the salsa will absorb into it.
+Add some fresh chopped cilantro, freshly squeezed lime juice, and pineapple juice to taste.

 Mango Jicama Slaw with Lime Mango Vinaigrette